Skip to content

 To shed light on the road ahead, we’ve released a forecast of how much an average four-year university degree will cost Canadian students in each province.

 Next year, the average cost of a four-year post-secondary program in Canada will rise to just over $75,000 when factoring in residence costs.
-This figure is forecast to rise by 39 per cent over the next 18-years, reaching $104,898 by 2041.
+This figure is forecast to increase by 39 per cent over the next 18 years, reaching $104,898 by 2041.

-For Canadian parents raising generation alpha, this means that they’ll soon be planning and saving for a six-figure education.
-In fact, children in certain provinces will reach this mark far sooner, with those in Nova Scotia, Ontario, New Brunswick and Saskatchewan estimated to pay over $100,000 for school within the next 11 years.
+For Canadian parents raising Generation Alpha, this means they’ll soon be planning and saving for a six-figure education.
+Children in certain provinces will reach this mark far sooner, with those in Nova Scotia, Ontario, New Brunswick and Saskatchewan estimated to pay over $100,000 for school within the next 11 years.

 Click here for a PDF version of the table found above.